![]() |

 1. Connecting the elbow to the hand

-.
 In drawing the positive circle, link the elbow to the hand.
 This is accomplished by stretching the hand and not moving the elbow during one move of the positive circle.
 An example of this stretch is illustrated by the picture of Grandmaster Hong.
 The elbow is stationary but the hand reaches out.
-The movement is probably very small but the importance is the intention.
+The movement is probably very small but the importance is the intention or aim of the finger. |

 2. Connecting the Dantain to the Mingmen

-An important connecting pair is the Dantain (丹田) and the Mingmen (名门, GV4) – two meridian points important in traditional Chinese medicine.
-This exercise is performed by moving the Mingmen and the Dantain together.
-This is achieved by squeezing in the stomach and tilting the tailbone.
-When you can feel this connection, then you can continue the exercise with a Yin-Yang separation about this connecting pair.
-This separation is achieved by suspending the head and dropping the bottom.
-This exercise can be seen in the picture of Master Chen.
+A key connection in this practice is between the Dantian (丹田) and the Mingmen (名门, GV4)—two significant meridian points in traditional Chinese medicine.
+This exercise is performed by engaging both points simultaneously, achieved by drawing in the stomach and tilting the tailbone.
+Once you can sense this connection, you can progress by incorporating a Yin-Yang separation centered around this pair.
+This separation is facilitated by lifting the head while allowing the lower body to settle.
+A demonstration of this exercise can be seen in the picture of Master Chen. |

 3. Push against a wall

-The practical method training proceeds from the real to the unreal.
-The beginner needs to learn to connect two physical (points) before you can start to connect points that are not real (imagined).
-The wall exercise is a method to achieve this understanding.
-In the picture, your friend (in orange) pushes and pins you (in black) against the wall.
-You have to find a point on the wall and connect it with your hand to move your opponent away.
-The wall provides you with a real restriction so that you can find and establish this connection pair.
-This exercise has a direct application in push hands.
-You imagine a wall, find the point on this imaginary wall and connect it with your hand to move your opponent away.
+Practical method training progresses from the real to the unreal.
+Beginners must first learn to connect two physical points before attempting to link imagined ones.
+The wall exercise is designed to develop this understanding.
+In the image, your friend (in orange) pushes and pins you (in black) against the wall.
+To counter this, you must identify a point on the wall and connect it with your hand to move your opponent away.
+The wall serves as a real restriction, helping you establish this connection pair.
+This exercise has direct applications in push hands—you visualize an imaginary wall, locate a point on it, and connect with your hand to redirect your opponent. |

 Clear

-A fix bar is used to establish a line where the body (in white) cannot move past.
-The point of contact between the fix bar and the body establish a point.
-Your opponent (in black) can try to pull you closer and closer but at some point there is limit to how close the body can move towards the bar.
-At that instant, if you give up the top and bottom for example, by stretching over the point, your opponent will fall into emptiness.
-This is a practical illustration of the concept of “turning of the joints”.
-This point or moment in time can be understood as a inflection point in mathematics or critical phenomena in physics.
+A fixed bar is used to establish a boundary beyond which the body (in white) cannot move.
+The point of contact between the body and the bar forms a crucial reference point.
+As your opponent (in black) attempts to pull you closer, there comes a limit to how near the body can move toward the bar.
+At that precise moment, by yielding the top and bottom—for instance, by stretching over the point—your opponent will lose balance and fall into emptiness.
+This exercise offers a practical illustration of the concept of ‘turning of the joints.’ |

 Musings